 The copy needs to be clear, simple and most importantly, descriptive.
 Make it clear to your audience what the next steps are when they click that button.
 Avoid submit and send.
 Try “sign up for the newsletter”, “enroll now”, “register for Monday’s webinar”, etc.

 - Color doesn’t matter.
-CONTRAST matters.
+Contrast matters.
 Your CTA button should stand out from everything else on the page.
-Let’s go back to art class and look at the color wheel.
-First, find the main color of your site, then look at the color that is directly opposite it on the wheel.
+First, find the main color of your site, then look at the color that is directly opposite it on the color wheel.
 That is the best complementary color for you to use for your CTA.
 For example, if your page background is blue, use an orange CTA to stand out from the rest of the site.